 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 PewDiePie, or Pewdie is the YouTube alias of Swedish gamer Felix Kjellberg.
 He is known for his Let’s Play videos, often choosing horror-themed games.
-Throughout his videos, he can be found obnoxiously screaming and crying in reaction to the games.
 As of August 16th, 2013, PewDiePie became the most subscribed YouTube channel of all time, surpassing the previous record held by the sketch comedy duo Smosh since January 2013.

 Felix Kjellberg began his YouTube account PewDiePie on April 29th, 2010 with a Minecraft playthrough video showing a zombie that had spawned in a minecart.
 In the first few months following this video, he began uploading playthroughs of Call of Duty: Black Ops, Amnesia: The Dark Descent and Dead Space 2.